Communication breakdown between contractors leads to untimely death of electrician working on "dead" equipment.

-When he went to lower himself into the pit area in front of the bay, and begin the task of disconnecting the ground wires to relocate them, he leaned against the energized bus bars (Photo 5 on page 19).
+When he went to lower himself into the pit area in front of the bay, and begin the task of disconnecting the ground wires to relocate them, he leaned against the energized bus bars (Photo 5).
 As he screamed out in pain, his fellow electrician immediately ran to offer assistance, but quickly realized there was nothing he could do to help.
 He knew better than to try and pull his injured coworker to safety, which would have placed himself in the path of the lethal current as well.
 After less than a minute, the upstream protective devices on the electric utility pole (reportedly located nearly a mile away) operated, de-energizing the circuit and bus bars in contact with the electrician.

 Tragically, he'd already received extensive second and third degree burns over most of his body.
 Although paramedics arrived shortly after and transported him to the nearest hospital burn ward, the electrician succumbed to his injuries two days later, mostly as a result of internal burns to his vital organs.